Author Info-What I'm Writing... Right Now!

 Turning up the Heat on Your Novel Writing

-Writing a novel can be scary…exhilarating…the ups and downs endless…
+Writing a novel can be scary… exhilarating… the difficulties endless…

 Do NOT open your novel with a dream.
 And watch out for the recurring premonition and past psychological mask of a dream like a traumatic experience from the past.
 This is so overdone and a little cliche.
 If you really want to use a dream in our novel, do it only once to give the reader a window to what a character is experiencing, emotionally, at that moment.